toman92/verbal-demo-public/README.md

     b.
 Write or update unit tests for the new functionality.
 7. Some Tips:
     a.
 Keep DRY (Don't Repeat Yourself) principles in mind while developing.
 Eg. Check if you can reuse or modify existing components/functions before developing new ones.
     b.
-Keep the requirements in mind while development.
+Keep the requirements in mind during development.
     c.
 Don't have unused imports or variables.
 Make use of the lint script in each of the `package.json` files to help with this.
-8. When complete, push the branch with your name up to github and send an email to sean@theverbal.co to notify that you have completed the task.
+8. When complete, create a pull request on github and send an email to clare@theverbal.co (please cc it@theverbal.co) to notify that you have completed the task.

 ## **Contact**
-If you have any issues, questions/queries or want to talk about anything, please don't hesitate to contact Sean at sean@theverbal.co.
-I will be glad to answer any questions you may have.
+If you have any issues or questions, please contact it@theverbal.co.

-Best of luck and happy coding :)
+Best of luck